zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn1.md

 # Is there a difference between the communities which are formed by civic and ethnic nationalism?

+- yes
+- ethnic and civic in theory, origins incl:
+    - It is founded in a common principle of "liberty" and some unexplained belief that the nation is the ultimate source for the protection of these liberties.
+      There is belief in a code here, the nation is a vessel.
+The belief is in the written law which is to serve a greater good, and not ethnicity.
+Not from an outward perspective, anyway.
+    - Ethnic nationalism, on the other hand, is primarily externally motivated - a protest against an existing social structure.
+It is expanded by propaganda and education (however: France did this too!).
+And it relies on the image of an "ideal future" based on a non-existent "golden past"
+- Current sit: all civic kinda, with naturalization laws.
+But looking at ethnic at constitution (israel, china) vs civic at constitution (usa)
+    - maybe homogeneity meant ethnic didn't arise, but was brewing

 ## Points

 - How are nations like Communities (Benedict Anderson):